In the Cinéma Club of… Justine Triet

 Justine Triet is a French director who graduated from the Ecole supérieure nationale des Beaux-Arts.
 Her short film Two Ships won the UIP award (European Short Film) at the Berlinale in 2013.
 She was also nominated for Best First Feature at the Césars in 2014 for her brilliant debut Age of Panic.
-Triet’s second feature, Victoria, released on French theatres in September 2016 after a cheering world premiere at Critics’ Week during Cannes Film Festival.
+Triet’s second feature Victoria was released in French theaters in September 2016, after an acclaimed world premiere at the Cannes Film Festival Critics’ Week.

 She sent us five films she loves and recommends from the editing room.

 TERMS OF ENDEARMENT, James L. Brooks, 1983